LoopKit/loopdocs/docs/nightscout/azure_migration.md

 ## EVENT HISTORY

-Don't forget to keep you Loop App's Preferred Source set to `Event History` if you want your NS site to smoothly integrate.
+Don't forget to keep you Loop App's Preferred Source set to `Event History` if you want your NS site to be smoothly integrated.
 Preferred Source set to `Reservoir` will result in carbs not being uploaded and temp basals not being displayed.